adam12/ruby-html-elements/README.md

 ## Tilt pipeline

 I think this would make sense as part of a Tilt pipeline.
-An example (pipeline.rb)[pipeline.rb]) is included.
+An example [pipeline.rb][3] is included.

 ## Regular expressions + gsub vs Regular expressions + StringScanner